VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 Some of the earliest requirements and goals of the engine were to provide mechanisms that enable the developer to avoid tightly coupled game logic.
 Instead of requiring the implementation of bespoke methods that a class exposes to tackle specific requests or to poll for the status of certain conditions in other classes’ instances, the engine provides a [ListenerObject](/documentation/api/class-listener-object/) class that can send and receive messages in the form of enums or strings, and can listen for or trigger events encoded in enums.

-Messages can be sent directly to another [ListenerObject](/documentation/api/class-listener-object/) when the target is known, or they can be propagated through the [Stage](/documentation/api/class-stage/)’s children list.
+Messages can be sent directly to another [ListenerObject](/documentation/api/class-listener-object/) when the target is known, or they can be propagated through the [Stage](/documentation/api/class-stage/)’s children list in the case of [Actors](/documentation/api/class-actor/).

 A special kind of message, called command, can be propagated to the [Components](/documentation/api/class-component/) attached to an [Entity](/documentation/api/class-entity/).